-

 Day 6 Fashionable Florence

 Today, fashion takes centre stage.
-Take a well-heeled walk to the Ferragamo Museum to explore the life and times of the eponymous shoe designer, or tour the 14th-century palazzo that houses the Gucci Museum.
+Take a well-heeled walk to the Ferragamo Museum to explore the life and times of the eponymous shoe designer, or stroll the flagship Italian designers - Gucci, Prada, Valentino or Bottega Veneta.
 Lunch and the afternoon are left free to venture into the city.
-Riding one of Hotel Savoy’s bicycles around the Boboli gardens behind the Pitti Palace – among magical grottoes, fountains, pavilions and perfectly landscaped pathways – is a simple pleasure not to be underestimated.
+Riding one of Hotel Savoy's bicycles around the Boboli gardens behind the Pitti Palace - among magical grottoes, fountains, pavilions and perfectly landscaped pathways - is a simple pleasure not to be underestimated.

 Overnight: Hotel Savoy